 Scrutinise any financial links

 You already know that you have bad credit but you don’t want to make things worse by having links to other people’s bad credit rating on your credit report.
 For example, an ex-partner may have lived with you and had a history of bad credit.
-Now they’ve moved out, you need to ensure the credit reference agency removes the link to their name from your file.
+Now they’ve moved out, you need to ensure that the credit reference agency removes the link to their name from your file.
 This can take about 28 days to complete so try to deal with this as early as possible.

 Speak with your mortgage broker

 It’s best to get help from your mortgage broker rather than trying to get approved for equity release on your own.
 Being specialised in adverse credit finance, your broker will know which lenders to approach for your particular situation.
-He or she will also ensure you get the best deal to suit your needs.
+He or she will also ensure that you get the best deal to suit your needs.

 Does bankruptcy affect an application for equity release?